 This cross-functional collaboration will enable a shared view of the customer with all stakeholders and create opportunities for efficiencies, improved workflows and even cost reductions.
 By eliminating internal barriers you’ll facilitate better engagement within all teams, which will translate into a better engagement between your brand and target audiences.

-Laura Van den Eynde is Business Consultant at AMPLEXOR, based in Belgium.
-Specializing in digital marketing and user experience, Laura is responsible for identifying the client requirements and leading digital projects from concept to implementation.
+Laura Van den Eynde is Business Consultant at Amplexor, based in Belgium.
+Specializing in digital marketing, marketing automation and user experience.
+Laura is responsible for identifying the client requirements and leading digital projects from concept to implementation.